 Yorta Yorta clans were denied their inherent rights and prevented from entering traditional hunting and fishing grounds and spiritual sites.
 In effect, it had become illegal for them to practice their own laws, beliefs and customs.
 From thousands of years living in harmony, indigenous locals became dislocated from their land in less than 20 years, reduced in numbers from being in the thousands to less than a hundred survivors.

 In recent years, through continued advocacy from indigenous groups, many traditional practices have re-emerged and indigenous voices are contributing to the betterment of our region.
-Into the future, as it has done through history, the mighty Murray River will provide for the needs of all locals, and our communities will endeavour to welcome everyone with openness and respect.
+Into the future, as it has done through history, the mighty Murray River will provide for the needs of all locals, and our communities will endeavor to welcome everyone with openness and respect.